zhongyuanzhao/zhongyuanzhao.github.io/_publications/2024-03-20-biased-BP-using-link-features-and-GCN.md

 permalink: /publications/2024-03-20-biased-BP-using-link-features-and-gnn.html
 excerpt: 'To improve the latency performance of Backpressure routing, we improve shortest path-biased Backpressure routing by introducing a new distance metric for shortest path, principled approaches for optimal bias scaling and bias maintenance, as well as a new delay-based backlog metric that can be integrated into biased Backpressure routing.'
 date: 2024-03-20
-venue: 'IEEE TWC'
+venue: 'IEEE TMLCN'
 paperurl: ''
-citation: 'Zhongyuan Zhao, Bojan Radojičić, Gunjan Verma, Ananthram Swami, Santiago Segarra, &quot; Distributed Link Sparsification for Scalable Scheduling using Graph Neural Networks,&quot; <i>IEEE Transactions on Wireless Communications</i>, under review'
+citation: 'Zhongyuan Zhao, Bojan Radojičić, Gunjan Verma, Ananthram Swami, Santiago Segarra, &quot; Distributed Link Sparsification for Scalable Scheduling using Graph Neural Networks,&quot; <i>IEEE Transactions on Machine Learning in Communications and Networking</i>, under review'
 ---

 Related conference papers and code